Astienth/Boneworks_Protube/README.md

-# Boneworks Provolver

 <img src="https://cdn.akamai.steamstatic.com/steam/apps/823500/header.jpg">

 https://github.com/Astienth/Boneworks_Protube/assets/11942434/c54d2c4a-d3d6-420a-a785-ffa68a7cd0d7

 # Description

-This mod adds provolver support to the game
+This mod adds provolver support to the game.

+# This mod is compatible with the bHaptics mod

+**If you already installed the bhaptics mod then just extract the zip content into the “STEAM\steamapps\common\BONEWORKS\BONEWORKS\Mods” folder**

 # Installation